-OPPOSITION TO ALLOTMENT

-Noted Muscogee Statesman, Chitto Harjo, leads organized opposition to the Curtis Act and its dissolution of Muscogee National government and allotment of collectively-held lands.
-His efforts include lobbying President Theodore Roosevelt to stop the allotment process.
-He establishes an independent government at Hickory Ground Tribal Town in opposition to the Creek National Council.
+1901 OPPOSITION TO ALLOTMENT Muscogee Statesman, Chitto Harjo, leads organized opposition to the Curtis Act and its dissolution of Muscogee government and allotment of collectivelyheld lands.
+His efforts include lobbying President Theodore Roosevelt.
+He establishes an independent government at Hickory Ground in opposition to the Creek National Council.
 Harjo leads the rebellion along with supporters known as "Crazy Snakes" (Chitto Harjo, from the Muscogee language, loosely translates as "crazy snake.") until his death in, approximately, 1911.
 Oklahoma's statehood (1907) brings the completion of the assimilation process and the partial dismantling of tribal government.
 The Nation loses more than two million acres of allotted domain.

 REORGANIZATION

 In 1934, U.S. Congress passes the Indian Reorganization Act and, in 1936, passes the Oklahoma Indian Welfare Act making the initial act relevant to tribes in Oklahoma.
 This reverses assimilation policy and becomes the basis for U.S. policies that recognize the right of self-determination for Native Americans.
-The law curtails the land allotment system, permits tribes to establish formal governments with limited powers and it established the former Creek tribal towns of Kialegee, Thlopthlocco, and Alabama-Quassarte as sovereign
+The law curtails the land allotment system, permits tribes to establish formal governments with limited powers and it established the former tribal towns of Kialegee, Thlopthlocco, and Alabama-Quassarte as sovereign nations.

 The Indian Civil Rights Act of 1968 makes many of the guarantees of the U.S. Bill of Rights applicable to tribes while also favoring tribal rights to self-determination.
 In 1971, with new rights in place, Claude A. Cox is the first Chief of the Muscogee Nation elected without Presidential approval.
 In 1979, the Nation ratifies a new constitution calling for a unicameral legislature, the National Council

+1981

-1981 CITIZENSHIP
+CITIZENSHIP

 The Muscogee (Creek) Nation opens enrollment.

-Descendants are allowed to enroll provided they are able to prove direct lineage to an ancestor listed on the 1906

-Dawes Roll through the issuance of birth and/or death certificates as established by the Act of April 26, 1906.
+Descendants are allowed to enroll provided they are able to prove direct lineage to an ancestor listed on the 1906 Dawes Roll through the issuance of birth and/or death certificates as established by the Act of April 26, 1906.
 According to the current population count, the Muscogee (Creek) Nation is the fourth largest in the U.S. with a population of more than 100,700 enrolled citizens.

+2020

-2020 MCGIRT V. OKLAHOMA
+MCGIRT V. OKLAHOMA

 The U.S. Supreme Court's decision in the case confirms the sovereignty and territorial boundaries of the Muscogee Nation.
 The decision states that the Muscogee Nation Reservation, created through a treaty with Congress in 1833, remains intact and the Nation has the unrestricted right of self government with full jurisdiction over enrolled tribal members and their property.

-CEREMONY
+2024

+HOMELAND CONNECTION

+The Nation and the Ocmulgee National Historical Park along with Okmulgee's sister city, the city of Macon, Georgia, continue to maintain and strengthen a partnership between the Macon area and its original displaced inhabitants.
+The Nation often works hand-in-hand with its partners to develop ways in which the Nation can interact with and become more of a presence in its homelands.
+Each September, a delegation of the

+Nation's employees and citizens descend upon the city of Macon for the Ocmulgee Indigenous Celebration at the Ocmulgee National Historical Park.
+Not only does the Nation attend but also is an active participant.
+The delegation provides resources and promotes the Nation's different departments and programs concentrating on culture, heritage, language, and progress.
+Learn more about the park and the city of Macon by visiting OcmulgeePark.org, nps.gov/ocmu, and VisitMacon.org, and MaconBibb.us.